-30-Jun-20 30-Jun-19
+30-Jun-22 30-Jun-21

 \$ \$

-Payment towards consideration for acquisition of Rough Range Oil Pty Ltd. 19,000 15,000
+Legal fee 1,500 -

-Site management services for PL2, Queensland 4,200 8,400
+Site management services for PL2 8,400 8,400

-Rent of office 24,750
+Rent of office 81,500 17,137

-23,200 48,150
+91,400 25,537

 21. Commitments

 In order to maintain current rights of tenure to its licences and permits, the company has certain obligations to perform work in accordance with the work programmes, as approved by the relevant statutory body, when the permits are granted.
 These work programs form the capital commitment which may be renegotiated, varied between permits, or reduced due to farm-out, sale, reduction of permit/licence area and/or relinquishment of non-prospective permits.
 Work in excess of the work programs may also be undertaken.